tmtsoftware/esw-ts/docs/src/main/services/config-service.md

 ## setActiveVersion
 This method sets the "active version" to be the version provided for the file at the given path.
-If this method is never called in a config’s lifetime, the active version will always be the version returned by create function.
+If this method is never called in a Config’s lifetime, the active version will always be the version returned by create function.

 Type definitions of `setActiveVersion` method can be found @extref:[here](ts-docs:interfaces/clients.configservice.html#setactiveversion)